 Jon earned an MBA in 2015 from Sam Houston State University, and a BBA in Management Information Systems from the University of Arkansas in 2006.
 He currently leads a software development team at an international chemical company.

-If it’s technical, .Net related, or tastes good - Jon’s probably interested.
+If it’s technical, .Net or web related, or tastes good - Jon’s probably interested.
 An “optimistic pragmatist”, Jon’s goal is to love what he does and have those who work alongside him do the same.

 Joseph earned his Master of Science in Information Technology, with a focus in Software Architecture from Capella University in 2009.